LibraryCarpentry/lc-curation-workflows/_episodes/04-data-review.md

 There are times when data authors are too close to their data and not able to easily see PII when it is time to share their data widely.
 The following challenge helps us think about how the nuances of a variable can lead to PII and the workarounds that curators can assist with to allow for sharing the data.
 Knowing these better practices and advocating for  them with data authors will allow data to be shared which may not have been if the data was not de-identified.

-> ## Anonymizing Data Exercise
+> ## Exercise: Anonymizing Data
 >
 > Review the example data file: 2018-Kim-dataset_final.csv.
 >
-> - Which information is counts as personally identifiable information (PII)?
+> - Which information counts as personally identifiable information (PII)?
 > - How would you anonymize the PII in this file?
 >
 > > ## Solution
 > >
-> > Which information is counts as PII in the example file?
+> > Which information counts as PII in the example file?
 > > - Name, Address
 > >
 > > How would you anonymize any personally identifiable information in the example data file?